-Malala Yousafzai Becomes the Youngest Ever Nobel Peace Prize Winner!G. H.
+Malala Yousafzai Is The Youngest Ever Nobel Peace Prize Winner

-Since the attack on her life in 2012, Malala has become a global emblem of her struggle, and has published a bestselling memoir.
+Since the attack on her life in 2012, Malala has become a global emblem of the struggle for education among girls and women.
+In addition to her many accomplishments, she has published a bestselling memoir.

 She’s a force to be reckoned with for sure.
 Learn more about this fascinating, brilliant, and determined young woman and what she endured for the sake of getting an education in this video.